 It’s a new year and I’m already tired.
-We went home to visit family for the week after the holidays and, as a freelancer, that just means I had to work on the road–easier said than done.
-As in, you can say it, but you can’t do it.
+As everyone is returning to their schedules and routines, we’re leaving to visit family tomorrow morning and we won’t be home for a week–a week where I’ll be working on the road.
 It’s been a lot of catching up and I’ve been burning the midnight oil too many days in a row.
 At this point, it’s safe to say I’m a workaholic.

 And yet, the first drafts go unedited, the rejection letters pile up and I continue to be beyond on my timetable goals and dreams.
 It’s easy to feel discouraged.
 In fact, it’s pretty much expected.
 Why am I working so hard when I still can’t get out the books I want to write, when I still can’t take off any time before I’m beholden to so many bosses, when I work, work, work every night and every weekend?

 My boyfriend’s off this week.
-He’s been on since we first moved to Nashville over the summer and he works hard as hell.
-But for the most part, his work doesn’t follow him home.
+He works hard as hell and he’s still managing calls when he’s not on-site, but for the most part, his work doesn’t follow him home.
 He can put an out of office notice on his email account and people leave him alone.
 He doesn’t check his inbox in the morning dreading a new deadline.
 I do.

 And that’s great.